Making An Appointment

 What if you are not a Roger Williams University student?

-We realize that with Internet technology, many of you who are not RWU students or prospective students will come across our website.
-Unfortunately, we do not have the resources to provide services to non-students, but we do welcome comments or questions about our services and this website.
+We do not provide services to students who are not currently full-time Roger Williams University students or who are non-students, but we do welcome comments or questions about our services and this website.